 Most models have corners, both internal and external, where the radius is assumed to be zero.
 This is also the case in the presence of cracks.
-Here the stresses are theoretically infinite.
+In these instances, the stresses are theoretically infinite.
 Now can you guess why airplane windows do not have corners but are rounded at the edges?

 In the presence of the singularity, the mesh needs to be refined around it.
-However, the more the mesh is refined, the more the stress continues to increase and tend towards infinity, as shown in Fig. 04.
+However, as shown in Fig. 04, the more the mesh is refined, the more the stress continues to increase and tend towards infinity.

-One of the other commonly encountered nonlinear problems is related to locking—namely, the volumetric and shear locking effects.
+Another commonly encountered nonlinear problem relates to locking—namely, the volumetric and shear locking effects.
 Volumetric locking is commonly encountered in problems related to incompressibility in hyperelasticity and plasticity problems.
 Alternatively, shear locking is generally encountered in bending dominated problems.

-Fig. 05 shows a standard problem to test incompressible effects — here a small pipe with internal pressure is considered.
+Fig. 05 shows a standard problem in testing incompressible effects.
+As shown, a small pipe with internal pressure is considered.
 Such applications are commonly found in various environments, including human arteries.
 Only a quarter of the model needs to be considered due to the symmetry in the problem.
-Now, as the Poisson ratio tends to 0.5, the bulk modulus tends to infinity and thus the material demonstrates incompressibility.
-Here, second order elements are preferred or, in other words, a p-refinement is required.
-Fig. 06 shows the behavior of different element types with an increase in the Poisson ratio.
+As the Poisson ratio tends to 0.5, the bulk modulus tends toward infinity, and thus the material demonstrates incompressibility.
+In this instance, second-order elements are preferred or, in other words, a p-refinement is required.
+The figure also illustrates the behavior of different element types with an increase in the Poisson ratio.

-Similarly, Fig. 07 shows a simple beam bending problem where a moment is being applied on the free end.
+Similarly, Fig. 06 shows a simple beam-bending problem where a moment is being applied on the free end.
 The deflection at the free end of the beam is considered, and this problem even has an analytical solution for comparison.
-Fig. 07 shows the convergence of the deflection for different kinds of elements.
+Fig. 06 shows the convergence of the deflection for different kinds of elements.

 How to Measure Convergence

-As shown in Fig. 08, several errors can be defined for displacement, strains, and stresses.
+As shown in Fig. 07, several errors can be defined for displacement, strains, and stresses.
 These errors could be used for comparison, and they would need to reduce with mesh refinement.
 However, in a FEM mesh, the quantities are calculated at various points (nodal and Gauss).
-So in this case, where and at how many points should the error be calculated?
+In this case, where and at how many points should the error be calculated?

-Hence, alternatively, norms are defined such that the averaged errors over the entire structure or part of the structure can be calculated.
-As shown in Fig. 09, the error norms can also be compared to the size of the element.
-Here “c” is a constant of proportionality, while “h” is the element size, as defined in Fig. 09.
-Hence, several errors such as L2 and Energy error norms can be defined as below:
+Alternatively, norms are defined such that the averaged errors over the entire structure or part of the structure can be calculated.
+As shown in Fig. 08, the error norms can also be compared to the size of the element.
+Here “c” is a constant of proportionality, while “h” is the element size, as defined in Fig. 08.
+Hence, several errors such as L2 and energy error norms can be defined as below:

-However, in real practical applications, a nondimensional version of the same is more useful to assess the actual degree of error.
-Therefore, here the root-mean-square value of the norms, as defined below, is used to plot the reduction in error.
+However, in real practical applications, a non-dimensional version of the same is more useful to assess the actual degree of error.
+Therefore, in this instance, the root-mean-square value of the norms, as defined below, is used to plot the reduction in error.

-The final topic is, at what rates do these errors ideally decrease.
-If we are using a linear or quadratic or cubic elements, how does one judge if the error is decreasing at the right speed or otherwise the quality of algorithms coded?
-As shown in Fig 10, the L2-norm error decreases at the rate of p+1 and energy-norm at the rate of p.
+The final topic is related to the rates at which these errors ideally decrease.
+If we are using linear or quadratic or cubic elements, how does one judge whether the error is decreasing at the right speed or the quality of the algorithms coded?
+As shown in Fig. 09, the L2-norm error decreases at the rate of p+1 and energy-norm at the rate of p.

-I hope this article has given a comprehensive overview of convergence, convergence rates and ways to judge these aspects in an FEA simulation.
-Convergence plays an important role in the accuracy of solutions obtained using numerical techniques like FEA and needs to be comprehensively analyzed in any given problem.
+I hope this article has given a comprehensive overview of convergence, convergence rates, and ways to accurately judge these aspects in an FEA simulation.
+Convergence plays an important role in the accuracy of solutions obtained using numerical techniques like FEA, and thus needs to be comprehensively analyzed in any given problem.